-In this paper, we develop a Bayesian latent class estimation framework to compare regulators' decisions against theoretical decision rules that foster financial stability while restraining moral hazard.
-Theoretical benchmarks recommend applying distinct decision rules that vary by economic and industry conditions, but the thresholds used by regulators to categorize banks into distinct decision rules are unobservable.
-For instance, when one bank failed in Kansas, and another in Kentucky in 1988 where unemployment rates were 5\% and 8.5\% respectively, it is not apparent whether regulators considered only one, both or neither banks to have failed amid high distress.
-The latent class model developed in this paper incorporates such uncertainty by assigning banks into distinct decision rules, or classes with probability, rather than certainty.
-The proposed model consists of a hierarchical structure (see figure \ref{fig:flowFinal}) in which the first layer is a probabilistic class-membership model {that assigns failed banks to classes that} correspond to the two distinct states of nature, such as high or low underlying economic distress.
-Conditional on class membership, the second layer specifies the relationships between the resolution type, namely assistance, sale or liquidation of failed banks, and bank-specific covariates, such as size and asset quality.
+Figure \ref{fig:flowFinal} provides a pictorial representation of our latent class model {for a representative failed bank $i$}.
+A precise formulation and formal mathematical statements are deferred until Section \ref{sec:model}.
+The proposed model consists of a hierarchical structure in which the first layer is a probabilistic class-membership model that assigns the failed bank $i$ to {one of two} classes that correspond to the two states of nature considered in theoretical studies, such as high or low underlying economic distress. {To measure economic distress, the covariates $\bm w_i$ used in this model include economic indicators pertaining to the state and the county in which bank $i$ operates.
+Note that the outcome variable $s_{i}$ in this class membership model is latent since the true assignment of the failed banks into distinct classes by regulators is not observable as the data record only the regulator's final resolution decisions but not the rationale that motivated each decision.} Conditional on class membership, the second layer specifies the relationships between the resolution type $y_{i}$, namely assistance (Type I), sale (Type II) or liquidation (Type III) of bank $i$, and bank-specific financial characteristics $\bm x_i$, such as size and asset quality.
 These relationships are homogeneous within and heterogeneous across the latent classes when the classes are statistically different from each other.
-Our approach serves as a classification algorithm that determines whether regulators assigned distinct decision rules to classes of banks that failed in disparate economic and industry conditions, and to systematically infer if they acted in the public interest.